 The timeline at the bottom of the page controls the data displayed on the map: You can choose the forecast period for which you would like data to be displayed.
 Use the buttons to play the animation or move the data one forecast period forward or backward.
 The time is displayed in the time zone that is set up on your computer.

 Another cool feature: If you click on the location you’ve pinpointed on the map, you can access local webcams via the panel on the right, so you can watch your neighborhood getting buried from the safety of–we hope–your favorite cozy couch.
 There’s a handy user guide here.
-You can also track New York City’s snow plow deployment with the interactive PlowNYC tracker.

 - Mapping How the NYC Subway Could Operate in a 40-Inch Snowstorm

 - December 26, 1947: A Record-Breaking Snowstorm Blankets NYC

 - Do You Know What Your Hurricane Evacuation Zone Is?